© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa 450m south of Warren's Farm is a scheduled monument protected by Historic England under reference 1013516.
 View the official record →

-Roman villa 450m south of Warren's Farm is a Romano-British settlement site located in Essex.
+The Roman villa 450m south of Warren's Farm is a Romano-British domestic and agricultural establishment located in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013516.

 Roman villa 450m south of Warren's Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013516.